Towards Cross-Granularity Few-Shot Learning: Coarse-to-Fine Pseudo-Labeling with Visual-Semantic Meta-Embedding: Experiments

-\textbf{Results.} The results on Omniglot and tieredImageNet are shown in Tab.~\ref{results:omniglot} and Tab.~\ref{results:tiered} respectively.
-On both datasets, we observe that our approach consistently outperforms the baselines with a large-margin.
-Especially in the 1-shot setting, which is more challenging compared to the 5-shot setting, we significantly improve the accuracy by 3-16\% for Omniglot and 3-14\% for tieredImageNet.
-In contrast, we also notice that when C2F pseudo-labeling with pixels, the performance is even worse than directly training MetaBL with coarse labels, which indicates the vital importance and necessity to devise a good embedding carefully for the C2F process.
+\textbf{Results.} The results on tieredImageNet, FC100, and Omniglot are shown in Tab.~\ref{results:tiered},~\ref{results:fc100},~\ref{results:omniglot} respectively.
+On all datasets, we observe that our approach consistently outperforms the C2F baselines with a large margin.
+Especially in the 1-shot setting, which is more challenging compared to the 5-shot setting, we significantly improve the accuracy by 2-16\% across all datasets.
+Notably, our results are also comparable to the F2F state-of-the-arts.
+More specifically, our method even outperforms \cite{snell2017prototypical} with the same backbone on FC100 by 2.07\% in the 1-shot setting whereas for the 5-shot setting it improves the score by 2.13\%.
+In contrast, when C2F pseudo-labeling with pixels, the performance is worse than training with coarse labels, indicating the vital importance of VSME in our method.
+We also notice that \textit{VSME w/o C2F} achieves consistent improvements over the other C2F baselines, preceded only by our full model.